Next.js with Stubby

 Learn how to integrate Stubby CMS with Next.js to create a dynamic blog with revalidation capabilities, ensuring your content is always up to date.
 Follow this step-by-step guide to set up your project, configure Tailwind CSS, fetch and display content, and enhance SEO.

-1. Setting up Next.js with Tailwind CSS
+1. Setting Up Next.js with Tailwind CSS

 npx create-next-app@latest